Frequently Asked Questions

 The legislative body of the jurisdiction (county commission, school board, city commission or council, etc.) approves revisions to its district boundaries.
 Some city or county charters may provide for a citizen advisory body that will make recommendations to the governing body.

-When will the 2020 Census Data be available?
+When was the 2020 Census Data made available?

 Census data is required to be made available to state and local governments one year after "census day" or by March 31, 2021.
-However, the Bureau of the Census has stated that the 2020 data will not be available until September 2021, primarily due to problems caused by the COVID pandemic.
+However, the Bureau of the Census stated that the 2020 data would not be available until September 2021, primarily due to problems caused by the COVID pandemic.
+The Bureau released data for Reapportionment on April 26, 2021 (required to be released by December 2020) and the 2020 data required by P.L.
+94-171 for redistricting on August 12, 2021.
+That data was re-released in a more user friendly format in late September 2021.

 What are some Common Criteria used in Redistricting?